geekhunger/node-harperdb/README.md

 Another interesting and useful but very confusing and ugly looking variant of db.select is to filter database records by nested JS objects or arrays...

-For example: You have a 'user' table with primary_key named 'id'.
+For example: You have a 'user' table with primekey named 'id'.
 The 'id' attribute contains a username which is globally unique.
 Every user has a 'roles' attribute **which is an array** of strings.

 #### Selection filter from nested objects and arrays